My24Service/docs/README.md

 `location` | The location of the product | Dock 14 `remarks` | Any remarks about this product | Gaat vaak stuk

-Example how you can the use order lines:
+Example how you can the use order lines inside the email template:

 ```python
 {% raw %}